Wakaba2/World-Renderer/README.md

 # Changelog
 v1.5.4
+Added a procedure template "Graphics - Shape - Render a cone"
+Added a procedure template "Graphics - Shape - Render a cylinder"
 Added a procedure template "Graphics - Shape - Render a head"
 Added a procedure template "Graphics - Shape - Render a sphere"
 Added a procedure template "Graphics - Shape - Render a torus"